ayushroychowdhury/LonghornNetwork/README.md

 ---

 ### Notes for Students
-- The `StudentGraph` class provides the foundation for both pod formation and referral path finding.
+- The `program.StudentGraph` class provides the foundation for both pod formation and referral path finding.
 Ensure your implementation is robust and efficient.
 - Use the provided method signatures and adjust as needed to meet the requirements of Prim’s and Dijkstra’s algorithms.
 - Ask questions during lab sessions or office hours if you’re stuck.
 Debugging the graph structure is critical for completing this assignment successfully.

 ## FAQs

-### 1. Should we use inverted edge weights (10 - weight) in `PodFormation`?
+### 1. Should we use inverted edge weights (10 - weight) in `program.PodFormation`?
 - **No**, inverted edge weights are only used in the referral path finder to prioritize stronger connections as shorter paths.
 - For pod formation, use the **calculated connection strength** directly to minimize the total weight of the pods.
 This ensures that pods are formed based on the strongest relationships between students.